DSA2019: Opening up Development

 The Open University, Milton Keynes, 19-21 June

-The DSA's annual conference in 2019 will take place at the Open University, which celebrates its 50th birthday that year.
-The conference will focus centrally on "Opening up Development", while also encompassing the broad range of development studies interests.
-As with DSA2018, we will have sessions for early career scholars - including on publishing and an ECR plenary; as well as assisting participants from the Global South to attend.
+The DSA's annual conference in 2019 is taking place at the Open University, which celebrates its 50th birthday that year.
+The conference focuses centrally on "Opening up Development", while also encompassing the broad range of development studies interests.
+As with DSA2018, we are having sessions for early career scholars - including on publishing and an ECR plenary; as well as assisting participants from the Global South to attend.

 Read the conference theme here.